wels222/capstone/QUICKSTART.md

 ### Employee not found?
 - Verify user is approved in database
 - Check employee_id column is populated
-- Ensure qr_code matches employee_id
+- Ensure employee_id matches the QR data used by your scanner (personal QR pages were retired)

 ### No data showing?
 - Check database connection in `db.php`